This post may contain affiliate links.

 Commonly known as direct selling, multi level marketing (MLM) defines a system, in which a web of distributors sells services or goods.
 With social media and technology being a way of life, the majority of us have become more than accustomed to seeing posts from friends celebrating this amazing new product.
 You just HAVE to try it and more amazing you can buy it directly from them.

 Such posts are usually followed by another offering the job position of be your own boss.
 Promising that you’ll be able to easily fit it around all of life’s typical demands.
 Fair enough, posts that are repetitive in both text and nature can be suspicious and unfortunately sometimes down right annoying.
-But are you right to avoid these ‘scams’ like the plaque, or are MLM businesses great money-makers.
+But are you right to avoid these ‘scams’ like the plague, or are MLM businesses great money-makers.

 My history with multi level marketing